 Notice that I mentioned a couple of tools under each Core Web Vital above.
 Google put together a list of these essential tools in a table format for your reference:

 - PageSpeed Insights – It provides lab and field data about the performance of a page on both mobile and desktop devices.

 - Chrome UX Report – CrUX measures how users in the real world experience your website.

 - Search Console – The Core Web Vitals report in Search Console will replace the Speed report.
 It groups problematic URLs that need attention based on the data it uses from CrUX.

 - Chrome DevTools – Gives you a comprehensive report on Cumulative Layout Shift (CLS).
 It also tests Total Blocking Time (TBT) which is useful for optimizing First Input Delay (FID).

 - Lighthouse – Recently updated to 6.0, Lighthouse just included two new metrics, which are the LCP, CLS, and TBT.

 - Web Vitals Extension – This new extension can be downloaded from the Chrome web store.
-It will give you immediate feedback on your Core Web Vitals as well as your competitor’s in real-time.
+It will give you immediate feedback on your Core Web Vitals as well as analyze your competitor’s performance in real-time.